Restream/reindexer/cpp_src/readme.md

 reindexer_server --db /tmp/rx --rpc-threading dedicated --http-threading shared
 ```

-In shared mode server creates fixed number of threads to handle connections (one thread per physical CPU core) and all of the connection will be distributed between those threads.
+In shared mode server creates fixed number of threads to handle connections (one thread per physical CPU core) and all the connection will be distributed between those threads.
 In this mode requests from different connections may be forced to be executed sequentially.

 In dedicated mode server creates one thread per connection.
 This approach may be inefficient in case of frequent reconnects or large amount of database clients (due to thread creation overhead), however it allows to reach maximum level of concurrency for requests.